collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * If the pull request is via a forked repo, you might want to leave the box checked to give repo maintainers permission to amend the pull request.
 This gives them read/write access to the branch and later I'll explain how to amend it.
 * Create the pull request

-Like I said earlier, you, or anyone with read/write access to the branch, can continue to make changes to the pull request until it is merged.

 </td></tr>